chadmichaelcox/RailcarTripsApp/README.md

 ## Further Implementations

 - Add unit and integration tests using xUnit and Moq for automated testing of controllers and services.
+- Refactor services and business logic to leverage dependency injection more effectively, promoting modularity and easier unit testing.
 - Do something custom instead of the standard Blazor WASM load GIF on app initialization.
 - Implement logic in the TripsController to skip or overwrite duplicate entries when uploading a new file.
 - Improve CSS styling for better UI aesthetics.